arekt/arekt.github.io/slides/slides/aws-services-with-swift.md

   - AWS resources behind our custom API (HTTP, REST, GraphQL)
   - call lambda function ( we can mix with previous step )
-  - using swift library, so it will work on MacOS and iOS
+  - using Swift library, so it will work on MacOS and iOS
   - AWS library already talk to rest API, so we could talk to API directly (require sinature)

-### AWS Services can be confusing sometimes
+### Authentication/Authorization Services

-  STS and Cognito Identity have similar function:
-    retrieve temporary AWS credentials to do some job

---

-  Difference between Cognito User Pools and Cognito Identity Pools
+  ## Cognito User Pools and Cognito Identity Pools

+  After successfully
+  authenticating a user,
+  Amazon Cognito issues
+  JSON web tokens (JWT)                   <--- Cognito User Pool that you can use to secure and authorize access to your own APIs, or exchange for AWS credentials.        <--- Cognito Identity

 ---

- TODO: Can we use appsync with https://github.com/swift-aws/aws-sdk-swift ??
+  - if you are using traditional HTTP based API probably you just need Cognito User Pool

+  - if you want to access AWS services like S3, or DynamoDB directly, from Swift application you will have to exchange token for AWS Credentials using Cognito Identity

+  - in some cases it make sense to create special unauthenticated user that will have permissions to access AWS resources

 ---

-## Using Swift Library
+## Using aws-sdk-swift library

   - https://github.com/swift-aws/aws-sdk-swift